 Shahriyar Zaman Ridoy

-I graduated summa cum laude (top 2%) in Computer Science & Engineering from North South University.
-Currently, I am a Lab Instructor in the Department of Electrical & Computer Engineering at North South University and a Research Intern (Remote) at the AIISC, University of South Carolina (USA), where I collaborate with Dr. Amitava Das on adversarial robustness.
+I graduated summa cum laude in Computer Science & Engineering from North South University.
+I am currently a Lab Instructor in the Department of Electrical & Computer Engineering at North South University and a Research Intern (Remote) at the AIISC, University of South Carolina, where I work with Dr. Amitava Das on adversarial robustness.
 I also collaborate with Dr. Md.
-Rizwan Parvez, Research Scientist at the Qatar Computing Research Institute (QCRI), on the geotemporal and geospatial understanding of foundation models.
-Previously, I collaborated with Dr. Shafin Rahman and Dr. Nabeel Mohammad on vision–language reasoning at North South University.
-My work has been published at ICLR, EMNLP, FAccT, IEEE BigData, and IEEE IS (Best Paper Award), and I served as a reviewer for the ACL Student Research Workshop (SRW) 2025.
+Rizwan Parvez at the Qatar Computing Research Institute (QCRI) on geo-temporal and geo-spatial understanding of foundation models.
+Previously, I worked with Dr. Shafin Rahman and Dr. Nabeel Mohammed on vision–language reasoning at North South University.

-I am actively seeking a PhD/MS position starting in Fall 2026.
+I am actively seeking PhD/MS opportunities starting in Fall 2026.

 news